-Carrie Brzezinski-Hsu is vice president, ESPN Creative Studio, ESPN’s newly combined creative group that merges Creative Services, Music, Digital Content Creative, CreativeWorks and Edit.
+Carrie Brzezinski-Hsu is senior vice president, ESPN Creative Studio, ESPN’s newly combined creative group that merges Creative Services, Music, Digital Content Creative, CreativeWorks and Edit.
 She assumed this role in 2020.
 Whether it’s a content package, custom interactive editorial, highlight or feature edit, ad, music, or single photograph, together this group unites to provide the elements to make an ESPN story work.
 She is also Vice President, Disney CreativeWorks, the full-service branded content studio for the Disney media portfolio – ABC, Disney Channel, Disney Digital, ESPN, Freeform, FX, Hulu, and National Geographic – created to tell brand partner’s stories and reach any audience imaginable.

 Brzezinski-Hsu joined ESPN in 2008 as senior director, Creative Works, and was promoted to vice president in 2013.